-On a pro forma basis as of March 31, 2014, our net tangible book value would have been approximately \$25.0 million, or \$1.82 per share of Class A common stock.
-Because we will not retain any of the net proceeds from this offering, our pro forma net tangible book value will remain unchanged when adjusted for the sale by us of Class A common stock in this offering.
+On a pro forma basis as of March 31, 2014, our net tangible book value would have been approximately \$25.5 million, or \$1.85 per share of Class A common stock.
+Because we will not retain any of the net proceeds from this offering, our pro forma net tangible book value will remain unchanged when adjusted for the sale by us of Class A common stock in this offering at an assumed initial public offering price of \$20.00 per share of Class A common stock (the mid-point of the price range set forth on the cover of this prospectus).
 The following table illustrates the per share dilution to new investors purchasing shares in this offering (assuming that 100% of the Spark HoldCo units held by NuDevco have been exchanged for shares of Class A common stock):

-Initial public offering price per share \$18.00 Pro forma net tangible book value per share of Class A common stock before and after the offering 1.82 Dilution in pro forma net tangible book value per share to new investors in this offering (1) \$16.18
+Assumed initial public offering price per share (1) \$20.00 Pro forma net tangible book value per share of Class A common stock before and after the offering 1.85 Dilution in pro forma net tangible book value per share to new investors in this offering (2) \$18.15

-(1) Because the net proceeds received by us pursuant to any exercise by the underwriters of their option to purchase additional shares of Class A common stock will be used to purchase Spark HoldCo Units from NuDevco Retail Holdings, there will be no change to the dilution in net tangible book value per share of Class A common stock to purchasers in the offering due to any such exercise of the option.
+- (1) The mid-point of the price range set forth on the cover of this prospectus. - (2) Because the net proceeds received by us pursuant to any exercise by the underwriters of their option to purchase additional shares of Class A common stock will be used to purchase Spark HoldCo Units from NuDevco Retail Holdings, there will be no change to the dilution in net tangible book value per share of Class A common stock to purchasers in the offering due to any such exercise of the option.

-The following table summarizes, on an adjusted, pro forma basis as of March 31, 2014, the total number of shares of Class A common stock owned by existing shareholders (assuming that 100% of our Class B common stock has been exchanged for Class A common stock on a one-for-one basis) and to be owned by new investors, the total consideration paid, and the average price per share paid by our existing shareholders and to be paid by new investors in this offering at \$18.00, calculated before deduction of estimated underwriting discounts and commissions.
+The following table summarizes, on an adjusted, pro forma basis as of March 31, 2014, the total number of shares of Class A common stock owned by existing shareholders (assuming that 100% of our Class B common stock has been exchanged for Class A common stock on a one-for-one basis) and to be owned by new investors, the total consideration paid, and the average price per share paid by our existing shareholders and to be paid by new investors in this offering at \$20.00, the midpoint of the range of the initial public offering prices set forth on the cover page of this prospectus, calculated before deduction of estimated underwriting discounts and commissions.

-Shares of C Common S Total Consid eration Number Percent Amount (in thousands) Percent Average Price Per Share Existing shareholders (1) 10,750,000 78.18% \$19,555 26.6% \$ 1.82 New investors in this offering 3,000,000 21.82 54,000 73.4 \$18.00 Total 13,750,000 100% \$73,555 100 % \$16.18
+Shares of C Common S Total Consid eration Number Percent Amount (in thousands) Percent Average Price Per Share Existing shareholders (1) 10,750,000 78.18% \$19,936 36.7% \$ 1.85 New investors in this offering 3,000,000 21.82 60,000 63.3 \$20.00 Total 13,750,000 100% \$79,936 100% \$18.15

 (1) The net assets contributed by NuDevco will be recorded at historical cost.
-The pro forma net tangible book value of the consideration to be provided by NuDevco as of March 31, 2014 was approximately \$19.6 million.
+The pro forma net tangible book value of the consideration to be provided by NuDevco as of March 31, 2014 was approximately \$19.9 million.
 Excludes 386,150 restricted stock units to be issued in connection with the closing of this offering under our long-term incentive plan.

-The data in the table excludes 1,375,000 additional shares of Class A common stock initially reserved for issuance under our longterm incentive plan, and restricted stock units that we expect to issue in connection with this offering.
+The data in the table excludes 1,375,000 additional shares of Class A common stock initially reserved for issuance under our longterm incentive plan, based on an assumed public offering price of \$20.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), and restricted stock units that we expect to issue in connection with this offering.
 See "Executive Compensation-Compensation Following this Offering."